 - New GCSEs have been introduced into schools.
-English and maths have been taught from September 2015.
-Most other subjects will be taught from September 2016, a small number delayed till September 2017.
+The reformed English and maths specifications have been taught since September 2015.
+Most other subjects began being taught in September 2016, with a small number delayed until September 2017.
 The changes have been motivated on the grounds of falling public confidence in exams.
 However MORI Social Research, undertaken in 2010 and in 2011 for Ofqual, showed that public confidence in the GCSE was high and that, among teachers, 73 per cent expressed support for the current GCSE system.1

-- Examination boards will continue to use the ‘comparable outcomes’ formula imposed by Michael Gove2.
+- Examination boards will continue to use the ‘comparable outcomes’ formula imposed by Michael Gove3.
 This means that grades will be allocated in line with a cohort’s previous performance level.
-For GCSE students this will be based on Key Stage 2 performance.
-Even though grades in individual schools may fluctuate, overall GCSE results will only rise if the results of a controversial ‘reference test’3 based on a sample of students show there have been genuine improvements.
+For GCSE students this will be based on key stage 2 performance.
+Even though grades in individual schools may fluctuate, overall GCSE results will only rise if the results of a controversial ‘reference test’, based on a sample of students, show there have been genuine improvements.
 4

-- The NUT considers this a retrograde step, a return to system similar to the ‘O’ level which existed before 1986 where grades were capped against student numbers.
+- The NUT considers this a retrograde step; a return to a system similar to the ‘O’ level which existed before 1986, in which grades were capped against student numbers.
 Like the ‘O’ level, the function of the new GCSE will be to ‘ration’ progress by concentrating on what learners can’t do or don’t know in comparison with their peers, rather than acknowledging the achievements they have made.
 This creates a difficult situation for schools, which are customarily expected to demonstrate improvement.
 The implications are that a school can only improve if another ‘underperforms’

 - To count in school performance tables alongside the new GCSEs, vocational qualifications have also been required to adopt more ‘academic’ types of learning and assessment.
 In future a vocational course, for example a BTEC First can only count as one, rather than multiple GCSEs.